 7. Be honest with your personal trainer.

-Your personal trainer can’t help you reach your goals if you’re not honest with her.
+Personal trainers can’t help you reach your goals if you’re not honest with them.
 That’s not to say you’ve got to share intimate details of your life with your trainer.
-But it does mean that it’s okay to share the details of that lava cake that wasn’t on your meal plan.
+But it does mean that it’s okay to provide the details of that lava cake that wasn’t on your meal plan.

-Your trainer is equipped to work with you and your unique lifestyle, even if that lifestyle demands you unwind with a glass of wine each night.
-Be honest – about your nutritional goals, your exercise habits, and especially about your relationship with your personal trainer!
+Your trainer is equipped to work with you and your unique lifestyle, even if that suggests you unwind with a glass of wine each night.
+Be honest—about your nutritional goals, your exercise habits, and especially about your relationship with your personal trainer!
 If there’s something you’d like to do differently, open it up for discussion.

 8. Trust the process.

 Fitness goals aren’t achieved overnight.
-When you initially met with your trainer, you likely discussed some sort of timeline for results.
+When you initially met with your trainer, you likely discussed timelines for results.
 If not, do that during this first session.
 Remember that you’ll feel terrific after your first session, but you won’t be able to see instant results.
 Trust the process and stick with it.

 Be realistic both with your personal goals and with your personal trainer.
 Your fitness coach will help teach you what to do, but you’ve got to put the work in!
 Being more mindful of your everyday choices can help make your personal training sessions more productive.

-Your personal trainer is pretty good at picking up on signals.
-If you’re nervous or anxious, she’ll recognize that and will give you the time you need to relax.
+Your personal trainer is pretty good at picking up on signals and body language.
+If you’re nervous or anxious, he or she will recognize that and will give you the time you need to relax.

 That said, there’s nothing to worry about!
 You’ve made a great decision by hiring a personal trainer, and before you know it, you’ll wonder where the hour has gone.
 Breathe, have fun and laugh.
-After all, you’re doing great things for your health and your body – what’s not to love about that?
+After all, you’re doing great things for your health, body, and mind—what’s not to love about that?